tombye/trexit/_posts/2017-07-16-the-river-meuse.markdown

 ## Monthermé

 The walk between Revin and Monthermé (the next town) ended up being 23 kilometres and it taught us a valuable lesson.

 The beauty of walking the Meuse is the lack of any up or down to it.
-The river is always the lowest point and the flattes but all the lovely winding loops mean you end up walking a long way to make progress in any direction.
+The river is always the lowest point and the flattest but all the lovely winding loops mean you end up walking a long way to make progress in any direction.

-I'd like to say something nice about Monthermé and it looked lovely walking through it but we'd come a long way and our minds were more focused on blisters and bed.
+I'd like to say something nice about Monthermé, and it looked lovely walking through it, but we'd come a long way and our minds were more focused on blisters and bed.

 ![Tom lying on a bench after some walking](https://github.com/tombye/trexit/raw/gh-pages/assets/images/tom-knackered.jpg)